Fast Stochastic Second-Order Adagrad for Nonconvex Bound-Constrained Optimization: Abstract

 \section{Abstract}

-\algname, a generalization of the \tal{Adagrad} algorithm for stochastic optimization is introduced, which is also applicable to bound-constrained problems and capable of using second-order information when available.
-It is shown that, given $\delta\in(0,1)$ and $\epsilon\in(0,1]$, the \algname\ algorithm needs at most $\calO(\epsilon^{-2})$ iterations to ensure an $\epsilon$-approximate first-order critical point of the bound-constrained problem with probability at least $1-\delta$, provided the average root mean square error of the gradient oracle is sufficiently small.
-Should this condition fail, it is also shown that the optimality level of iterates is bounded above by this average.
+\algname, a generalization of the \tal{AdaGrad} algorithm for stochastic optimization is introduced, which handles bound-constrained problems and uses second-order information when available.
+It is shown that, given $\delta\in(0,1)$ and $\epsilon\in(0,1]$, the \algname\ algorithm needs at most $\calO(\epsilon^{-2})$ iterations to ensure an $\epsilon$-approximate first-order critical point of the bound-constrained problem with probability at least $1-\delta$ under a new ``directional'' assumption on the gradient oracle and its conditional root-mean-square error.
+Should this latter condition fail, it is also shown that the optimality level of iterates is bounded above by this average.
 The relation between the approximate and true classical projected-gradient-based optimality measures for bound constrained problems is also investigated, and it is shown that merely assuming unbiased gradient oracles may be insufficient to ensure convergence in $\calO(\epsilon^{-2})$ iterations.

-{ \textbf{Keywords:} Adagrad, stochastic nonlinear optimization, objective-function-free optimization (OFFO), complexity, second-order information, stochastic projected gradients, bound constraints. }
+{ \textbf{Keywords:} AdaGrad, stochastic nonlinear optimization, objective-function-free optimization (OFFO), complexity, second-order information, stochastic projected gradients, bound constraints. }